 Roaming user profiles of earlier versions of Windows are incompatible with Windows 10, Windows Server 2016, and later versions

-This article describes incompatibilities between roaming user profiles in Windows 10 or Windows Server 2016 and the roaming user profiles in earlier versions of Windows.
+This article describes incompatibilities of roaming user profiles between Windows 10 or Windows Server 2016 and earlier versions of Windows.

 Original KB number: 3056198